 DART/Train

-If you are staying along one of the coastal suburbs of Dublin, or want to visit Howth, Malahide, Dun Laoghaire or Bray, then hopping onto the DART (Dublin Area Rapid Transport) is easy.
 Running from Howth all the way to Bray (sometimes Greystones), you can catch one from the centre of Dublin, at Connolly Station or Tara Street Station and head either north or south along the coast.

 You can buy tickets for the DART at the station or use the Leap Card which can work out slightly cheaper than buying tickets from the station.

 There are also trains on the Commuter Rail Network that you can use to get in and out of Dublin City Centre.
 These trains reach commuter towns and have more regular services around typical rush hours to bring workers to and from the city.
-These commuter services include

-- Dublin Northern Commuter serving towns to Dundalk from Connolly or Pearse Street Stations
+- Dublin Northern Commuter serving towns to Dundalk from Connolly or Pearse Street Stations,

-- Dublin Portlaoise Commuter from Heuston Station
+- Dublin Portlaoise Commuter from Heuston Station,

-- Dublin Longford Commuter from Pearse Street and Connolly Station
+- Dublin Longford Commuter from Pearse Street and Connolly Station,

-- Dublin/Dunboyne M3 Parkway from Dublin’s Dockland/Connolly via Clonsilla
+- Dublin/Dunboyne M3 Parkway from Dublin’s Dockland/Connolly via Clonsilla,

-- Dublin Southern Commuter from Connolly to Gorey Station in County Wexford
+- Dublin Southern Commuter from Connolly to Gorey Station in County Wexford,

-- Phoenix Park Commuter from Portlaoise through the Phoenix Park Tunnel to Grand Canal Dock
+- Phoenix Park Commuter from Portlaoise through the Phoenix Park Tunnel to Grand Canal Dock.

 For more information about the Dublin Commuter Rail Network, click here.